tomcomtang/unblock-game-collection/README.md

 ## Quick Start

+The deployment process requires a simple registration, but it's quick and straightforward.
+All deployments are completely free - no payment required!

 1. Choose your favorite game
 2. Click the "Deploy" button in the Game List table below
 3. If you are using Google Chrome and have a Google account, simply click "Sign in with Google" to log in with your Google email